East Renfrewshire (UK Parliament constituency): Boundaries and local government areas

 As created in 1885, the constituency was one of four covering the area of the county of Renfrewshire (except the burgh of Renfrew and the burgh of Port Glasgow, which were components of Kilmarnock Burghs until 1918).
 The four constituencies were: East Renfrewshire, West Renfrewshire, Paisley and Greenock.
 Greenock was enlarged and renamed Greenock and Port Glasgow in 1974.

 From 1885, the constituency consisted of the parishes of Eastwood, Cathcart, Mearns and Eaglesham, and part of the parish of Govan.

 From 1918, the constituency consisted of "The Upper County District, inclusive of all burghs situated therein, except the burghs of Paisley and Johnstone, together with so much of the burgh of Renfrew as is contained within the parish of Govan in the county of Lanark."

 The constituency was abolished for the 1983 general election, eight years after the creation of local government regions and districts in 1975.
 The new constituency, with revised boundaries, was called Eastwood.

 In 1996, the area of the Eastwood constituency became, also, the East Renfrewshire unitary council area.

 In 1999, a Scottish Parliament constituency was created with the name and boundaries of the Eastwood Westminster constituency.

 In the widespread redistribution of Scottish seats for the 2005 general election, the name of the Eastwood Westminster constituency was changed back to East Renfrewshire.

+Under the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the boundaries were once again unchanged, being coterminous with those of East Renfrewshire Council.